What Is Boudoir Photography?

 Indoor Location Choices for Boudoir Picture

-A traditional photography studio would be the first choice because you have easy access to off-camera lighting and different backdrops.
+A traditional photography studio would be the first choice because you have easy access to off-camera photography lighting and different backdrops.
 Your client’s home is an equally good option because she will feel more comfortable.
 The intimate nature of the shoot makes her master bedroom an obvious location.
 Other options include hotel rooms, Airbnb establishments, and rental properties.
 However, check with the management or host, and make sure commercial photography is allowed before you pay the rent.

-Outdoor Location Choices For Boudoir Picture
+Outdoor Location Choices For Boudoir Photoshoot

 Speak with your client about her interests.
 Take a cue from her personality and find the best outdoor locations for a boudoir photo session.
 A private garden or backyard would be a natural first choice.
 Other options include a barn, porch, private pool, beach, woods, and desert.
 This list is not exhaustive.
 Sit down with your client and brainstorm more locations that fit her interests and needs.